EncinasBartos/TBarrier/README.md

 # TBarrier Notebook

-\hline
+TBarrier Notebook contains a series of jupyter notebooks that guide you through methods to extract advective, diffusive, stochastic and active transport barriers from discrete velocity data.
+It implements algorithms discussed in more detail in the following forthcoming book:

-TBarrier Notebook contains a series of jupyter notebooks that guide you through methods to extract advective, diffusive, stochastic and active transport barriers from discrete velocity data
+G. Haller, Transport Barriers and Coherent Structures – Advective, diffusive, stochastic and methods (with the assistance of A. Encinas-Bartos).
+Cambridge University Press, to appear (2022)

 ## How to Use this Book